jwoLondon/adventOfCode/aoc.md

 ## Cycle Detection

 Several puzzles ask us to detect infinite repeated sequences (cycles) of items in sequence.
 The repeated sequence may not start from the beginning of the list.
-This uses [Brent's algorithm](https://en.wikipedia.org/wiki/Cycle_detection#Brent's_algorithm) with the option of specifying a maximum cycle size for cases where there is the possibility of no repeated sequence in an infinite list.
+This uses [Brent's algorithm](https://en.wikipedia.org/wiki/Cycle_detection#Brent's_algorithm) with the option of specifying a maximum cycle size for cases where there is the possibility of no repeats in an infinite sequence.

 Given a start value and a function that generates the next value in a sequence, return the position in the sequence of the first element in the cycle and its length.
 If there is no cycle detected less than the given `maxCycleLength`, will return `Nothing`.